Immunade Microbiome Therapy

 “Instead of starting with a health problem and trying to find a solution, why not start with a solution and see what health problems it can solve.”

-Our intention is to start trials with suitable patients for various chronic health disorders including:
+Our intention is to do citizen scientist funded studies with suitable subjects for various health disorders.

 Clostridium Difficile Antibody